You are currently viewing Why Compliance with Tax Laws is Essential for Churches

 b.
 Tax Contents Disclaimer: The tax industry in Kenya is very dynamic.
 The tax contents in the posts are not professional advice.
 Read full disclosure HERE.

-One day, I was watching a certain famous Pastor preaching on TV.
-After the sermon ended, the Pastor invited the listeners to send a certain amount of money to be prayed for.
-Prayers are supposed to be free but now the Pastor was selling prayer services.
+One day, I was watching a certain famous pastor preaching on TV.
+After the sermon ended, the pastor invited the listeners to send a certain amount of money to be prayed for.
+Prayers are supposed to be free, but now the pastor was selling prayer services.

 I have a question for you: Was the Pastor aware about tax obligations for the services they were offering and the goods they were selling?